ADirin/OTP1_LectureMaterial/Project_Scrum/Project_Management_Trello/Introduction-To_Trello.md

 The following is a very basic description of how to create a Board.
   1. Open Trello.
   2. Login or Sign Up (You can use a Google Login if you have one)
-  3. Create a Board.
+  3. Create a workspace
+  4. Create 5 Boards.
-  4. From the Boards tab (Top Right of screen) Figure 2.
+     - From the Boards tab (Top Right of screen) .
-  5. Choose New Board.
+     - Choose New Board.
 A dialog box appears Figure 3.
-  6. In Title, type your Project name e.g. Moving Office.
+     - In Title, type your Project name e.g. Moving Office.
 This becomes the Board name.
-  7. Click Create.
+     - Click Create.

 ## Creating Lists.
 You now have a new Board with three blank Lists.